JanaLasser/misinformation_domains/README.md

 **Authors: Jana Lasser, Graz University of Technology (jana.lasser@tugraz.at), Valentin Rupp**
 **Contact:** If you are aware of additional lists that are not part of this collection yet, especially in other languages than English, please let us know.
 If you have questions regarding individual domains, please contact the authors of the list that includes that domain.

+## Usage & license
+This compilation is a collection of a number of smaller lists.
+Only Melissa Zimdar's list explicitely states a license and usage requirements, all other lists do not.
+The source table above lists license availability for each of the sources individually as well.
+As we are not the owners of these lists, we cannot give them licenses.
+As far as our own work in compiling and cleaning these lists is concerned, we assign a [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.

 ## Sources
 The collection started with a list of sources referenced by [Galotti et al. 2020](https://www.nature.com/articles/s41562-020-00994-6#Sec4) and was since expanded with updated versions of the initial domain collections and extended by additional curated lists.
 A cleaned and de-duplicated list ist stored under ```data/clean```.